Coronavirus Concerns Prompt Postponement of Pearl Jam Tour

-Seattle grunge gods Pearl Jam, a band with deep local ties, announced Monday that they were postponing the spring leg of their 2020 tour due to concerns about large gatherings during the coronavirus health crisis.
+Seattle grunge legends Pearl Jam will postpone the spring leg of their 2020 tour due to concerns about large gatherings during the coronavirus health crisis.

 "As residents of the city of Seattle, we’ve been hit hard and have witnessed firsthand how quickly these disastrous situations can escalate….
 So we are being told that being part of large gatherings is high on the list of things to avoid as this global health crisis is now beginning to affect all of our lives," the band stated via a Facebook post early on Monday evening, adding, "[It] is with deep frustration and regret that [the] scheduled first leg of our PJ/Gigaton tour will need to be postponed and shows rescheduled for a later date."

-The multi-Grammy-winning band -- comprised of guitarist Mike McCready, guitarist Stone Gossard, bassist Jeff Ament, drummer Matt Cameron, and vocalist (and onetime San Diegan) Eddie Vedder -- had planned on hitting the road March 18 with a show in Toronto, followed by 16 others, including an April 13 concert at Vijas Arena, before heading to Europe in June.
-All the North America shows are now postponed.
+The multi-Grammy-winning band -- comprised of guitarist Mike McCready, guitarist Stone Gossard, bassist Jeff Ament, drummer Matt Cameron, and vocalist (and onetime San Diegan) Eddie Vedder -- had planned on hitting the road March 18 with a show in Toronto, followed by 16 others, before heading to Europe in June.
+All North America shows are now postponed.

 Local